ismstat/hidden-controller-framework/README.md

   OUTPUT:
     parameters of A, B, Q, and R
   ```
+### Notes:
+  The parameters in this repository were calculated using Matlab R2019a on a Mac Pro (28-Core Intel Xeon W).
+The estimated values may vary slightly depending on the machine used.

 ## **Heatmap_for_data_ii.r** (R):
   Generate a heatmap illustrating the z-scores derived from Generalized Additive Models ("mgcv" package) for predictor covariates.